patrickleboutillier/jcscpu-hw/jcsdemo/README.md

 * bus1

 ## Push buttons (callout #7)
-* _BTNU_: The top button is used to mode the previous demo mode.*
+* _BTNU_: The top button is used to move to the previous demo mode.*
-* _BTND_: The bottom button is used to mode the previous demo mode.
+* _BTND_: The bottom button is used to move to the previous demo mode.
 * _BTNL_: When pressed, sets the "carry in" (_CI_) input to 1 for the various ALU components.
 Also used for the "bit1" signal of the BUS1 circuit.
 * _BTNC_: When pressed, sets the "a-larger in" (_ALI_) input to 1 for the various ALU components.
 * _BTNR_: When pressed, sets the "equal in" (_EQI_) input to 1 for the various ALU components.

 ## Switches (_SW15_ through _SW0_) (callout #5)
 Switches are used to control the input bits to the various components.
+Most of the time, _SW[7:0]_ are used, with _SW[15:8]_ begin added if the circuit requires 2 bytes of inputs.

 ## LEDs (_LD15_ through _LD0_) (callout #6)
 LEDs are used to indicate the output values for the various components.